URIL-Group/POP_Housing/README.md

 # POP_Housing

-Photopolymer Open-Source Pressure (POP) Housing Designed by Breanna Motsenbocker at the University of Rhode Island Undersea Robotics and Imaging Lab
+Photopolymer Open-Source Pressure (POP) Housing designed by Breanna Motsenbocker at the University of Rhode Island Undersea Robotics and Imaging Lab

 POP is a compact pressure housing that has been successfully tested to 4000 psi